-About eight years ago, while watching TV psychics augur the future, Robb Williams asked his wife Nat how she thought mediums saw the spirits they described.
-They used their mind’s eye, she responded, matter-of-factly.
-Williams, an illustrator in the UK, wasn’t familiar with the phrase, so Nat explained that the “mind’s eye” referred to the act of mental visualization.
+About eight years ago, while watching television psychics predict the future, Robb Williams asked his wife Nat how she thought mediums saw the spirits they described.
+They used their mind’s eye, Nat responded, matter-of-factly.
+Williams, an illustrator in the UK, wasn’t familiar with the phrase, so Nat explained that the “mind’s eye” refers to the act of mental visualization.

 “I was devastated,” Williams said of his jarring realization.
 “Actually, it put me into a depression, realizing that everyone saw the world in a different way — like suddenly discovering you’re blind.”